Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 • Discovery rule.
 In rare cases where the death could not have been discovered through reasonable diligence within two years, the time may start when the death was discovered or should have been discovered.
 This is a rare exception.

 If you miss the deadline, the family cannot recover anything from the at-fault party.
 The wrongful death lawsuit statute of limitations is strict.
-Do not assume an exception applies to your case, as for most cases, the two-year deadline is absolute and immediate.
+Do not assume an exception applies to your case.
+For most cases, the two-year deadline is absolute.

 What If the Deceased Was Partially at Fault?